Close Menu

 Although there is no cure for myasthenia gravis, the condition can be managed with various treatments.
 Medications are often given to improve muscle strength and reduce the attack of your immune system on your muscle receptors.
 In some cases, your doctor may require removal of the thymus gland.

-With proper treatment and management, most people with myasthenia gravis can lead relatively normal lives.
+With proper treatment, most people with myasthenia gravis can lead relatively normal lives.
 However, the condition is chronic and requires ongoing medical care to help your symptoms and prevent problems.
 Regular communication and following the treatment tips from your doctor will help manage your medical condition.

 APPLY FOR SSDI & SSI BENEFITS FOR MYASTHENIA GRAVIS